Is Going Green Good For Business?

 With that in mind, below are the pros and cons of going green.
 Before the business makes a decision, it should consult the following.

 Pro: Cuts Costs

 Aside from reducing CO2 emissions, going green also reduces costs.
 The reason is simple: by reducing energy, you reduce the monthly overhead bill.
 Indeed, the stats are quite astounding.
 According to CNBC, a 2012 study found that individual organisations can save $15 billion over a decade.
 That equates to $1.5 billion a year, which is a significant sum in any billionaire’s book.
 Lots of business owners find this hard to believe, yet it is true throughout the industry.
 Even if the savings aren’t with the tens of billions, millions and hundreds of thousands of dollars are still massive amounts.
-From installing solar panels to energy-saving bulbs, there is a lot of money on the table.
+From installing solar panel systems to energy-saving bulbs, there is a lot of money on the table.
 A commercial solar panel installation may be a costly investment but the savings you’ll get in the long run will definitely be worth it.
 If you are interested in using solar energy for your home or business, you might want to check out Nexamp for more details.

 Con: It’s Hard To Adjust

 From a corporate standpoint, there is nothing worse than change.
 Why?
 It’s because change is new and unpredictable.
 Businesses love to follow the same framework on a daily basis.
 They know it works and can trust in the system.
 Going paperless is different.
 Yes, reducing the amount of printing might save the planet and cut costs, but it’s a difficult transition.
 Companies prefer to stick to the status quo and walk a familiar path rather than put the firm in jeopardy.
 Anyone who sees this as a problem needs to factor in the chaos it can cause in real business terms.

 Pro: The Alternatives Are More Effective